ericmcbride/wufei/README.md

 If the `--kubeconfig` flag is not passed, then it was use you're current kube context

+## Coming Soon
+Complete rewrite.
+Going to use async, instead of a tokio threadpool.
+I will have an option to pass in -thread or -async for personal benchmarking reasons for a bit.
+Then I will remove it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.